 The same general rule applies to large family group photos.

 Inserting yourself into the family portrait may seem harder than walking a tightrope, but it really only requires a bit more juggling:

-- Just make sure you’ve brought a little tripod with you for your pocket camera
+- Just make sure you’ve brought a little tripod with you

-(like the tiny GorillaPod)
+(like the GorillaPod)

 - Adjust the framing of the group shot like you normally would

 - Then, set the countdown timer on your camera and sprint into the shot